jronallo/jronallo.github.com/source/_posts/2013-01-13-common-crawl-url-index.markdown

 bin/remote_read edu.ncsu.lib
 ```

-Note because of how the index is constructed you'll be querying for domains in reverse order.
+Note that because of how the index is constructed you'll be querying for domains in reverse order.
 This allows you scope your queries to match everything from a TLD down to a specific subdomain.
 This will return every URL matching under [http://lib.ncsu.edu](http://lib.ncsu.edu) as well as any subdomains like [http://d.lib.ncsu.edu](http://d.lib.ncsu.edu).

 As I write this, the [index is only partial](https://groups.google.com/d/msg/common-crawl/EfR1YHvtWrY/ImnW7Z0rgq4J), while folks provide feedback on the index, so your current results may not reflect everything that is currently in the Common Crawl corpus.